-A funeral home is giving a free funeral to a veteran with no family.
-Everyone is invited
+A funeral home gave a free service to a veteran with no family.
+More than 1,000 people came

-(CNN)After no family members came forward, a funeral home in Florida stepped in to help a veteran who passed away.
+"It just touched my heart.
+I just knew that I had to be here," said Melanie Lynch, who drove an hour from Ruskin to the ceremony at Sarasota National Cemetery.

+"He served his country, I'm sure very proudly," she said.
+"I think that it's appropriate that we honor our heroes.
+I only wish I had a chance to know him when he was alive."

-Edward K. Pearson of Naples died on August 31 and he had no immediate family members, the obituary said.
-He was 80 years old.
+Edward K. Pearson, 80, of Naples died on August 31 and he had no immediate family members, the obituary said.

 When a social worker approached Legacy Options Funeral and Cremation Services, the owners said they knew they had to do something.